-Tom Ward and Trent Ward’s original inspiration for White Fields came from an old group home in Guthrie, Okla.
+Tom Ward and Trent Ward’s original inspiration for White Fields came from an old group home in Guthrie, Oklahoma.
 Wondering how the child placement system had improved over the years, the Wards began researching the Oklahoma Department of Human Services and how the placement options for abused and neglected children had changed.

 The Wards created White Fields after studying the current Department of Human Services child placement needs in Oklahoma.
 In their four-year research process, they discovered that some children are unable to manage in foster care or adoptive homes and consequently make many moves within the DHS system.